A Generalized Framework for Video Instance Segmentation: Introduction

-In this paper, we argue that the biggest bottleneck for handling long videos is the discrepancy between the training scenario and the inference scenario.
-Regardless of the previously defined paradigms (e.g., how many frames a method processes at once), we should be looking at how to train the model.
-As illustrated in \cref{fig:teaser}, all previous methodologies use only few frames or clips (\emph{e.g.}, one or two) for training while real-world videos can have unlimited length.
-Therefore, they need to handle usual long-range tracking scenarios (\emph{e.g.}, newborn objects and re-identification) as exceptions through heuristics~\cite{IDOL}.
+In this paper, we argue that the biggest bottleneck in handling long videos is the discrepancy between the training and inference scenarios.
+Regardless of the previously defined paradigms (e.g., how many frames a method processes at once), we need to focus on how to train the model.
+As illustrated in \cref{fig:teaser}, all previous methodologies use only a few frames or clips (\emph{e.g.}, one or two) for training, while real-world videos can have an unlimited length.
+Therefore, they have to handle typical long-range tracking scenarios (\emph{e.g.}, newborn objects and re-identification) as exceptions through heuristics~\cite{IDOL}.

 We introduce a \underline{\textbf{Gen}}eralized \underline{\textbf{VIS}} framework, namely \textbf{\name{}} (\cref{fig:teaser} (c)), that is designed to \emph{minimize} the gap between training and inference of long videos.
-We take an existing offline VIS model (VITA~\cite{VITA}) as the backbone and take a query-propagation method~\cite{EfficientVIS} for object association between clips.
-The essence of GenVIS is the new training strategy.
-With this base model, just improving the training strategy brings 5.1 AP (Occluded VIS~\cite{OVIS-Dataset}) and 5.8 AP (YouTube-VIS 2022 Long Videos~\cite{MaskTrackRCNN}) gains in long and challenging benchmarks, outperforming all the previous methods by a large margin.
+We take an existing offline VIS model (VITA~\cite{VITA}) as the backbone and applay a query-propagation method~\cite{EfficientVIS} for object association between clips.
+The essence of GenVIS is the novel training strategy.
+By improving the training strategy of the base model, we achieve significant gains of 5.1 AP (Occluded VIS~\cite{OVIS-Dataset}) and 5.8 AP (YouTube-VIS 2022 Long Videos~\cite{MaskTrackRCNN}) in long and challenging benchmarks, outperforming all the previous methods by a large margin.

-The first proposal for the improvement is to load multiple clips at training time.
-In contrast to the previous semi-online/offline VIS methods~\cite{MaskProp, VisTR, IFC, SeqFormer, Mask2Former-VIS} that focus on placing multiple frames in a single clip to strengthen intra-clip tracking, we propose to focus on inter-clip tracking by learning the temporal relationship through multiple consecutive clips.
+Our first proposal for improvement is to load multiple clips during training.
+Unlike previous semi-online/offline VIS methods~\cite{MaskProp, VisTR, IFC, SeqFormer, Mask2Former-VIS} that focus on placing multiple frames in a single clip to strengthen intra-clip tracking, we propose to prioritize inter-clip tracking by learning the temporal relationship through multiple consecutive clips.
 We believe that strong inter-clip reasoning is crucial for processing long videos in the real world.
-When processing long videos, the inter-clip association is inevitable as the video must be split into multiple clips that the GPU memory can hold.
+As videos must be split into multiple clips that fit into GPU memory when processing long videos, inter-clip association is inevitable.
 In this work, we use relatively short clip lengths (\emph{e.g.}, 1 to 7), but load as many clips as possible (\emph{e.g.}, usually more than 5).